 This week we continued in our reading of Plato’s Republic.
-In class we have simply been reading and discussing excerpts from this great philosophical treatise, and I have enjoyed seeing them to react to Plato and responding to him.
+In class we have simply been reading and discussing excerpts from this great philosophical treatise, and I have enjoyed seeing the students react and respond to this text, strange as it will seem to our modern eyes.

 The dialog starts early on discussing the origins of the state.
 No matter their talents, everybody at one point realizes that they need others even to meet basic needs.
 We then divide up tasks to accomplish them more efficiently.
 Providing for our basic needs is relatively natural and easy, but then we begin to want “luxuries,” which Plato terms anything more than what we need for a decent, ordinary life.
 This desire for luxury corrupts the soul and creates problems in the state itself, because now the state will have to provide for something beyond the “natural,” and at times the only way to do this involves taking from others.
 Hence, war and the attendant expansion of the state come into being.